Getting a Dell U2713HM to run 2560×1440@60Hz in Ubuntu

 • The Dell U2713HM has inputs for VGA, HDMI, DVI, and DisplayPort, so you have a lot of choices.

 • You must use a dual link DVI cable if you want 2560×1440, and your graphics card must also support dual link.
 If not, the most you will get is 1920×1200 (although the maximum I was presented with was 1920×1080).
 I tried both a Dual Link cable and also a Dual Link DVI to HDMI cable, but neither worked for me.
-Perhaps the GTX 1050 doesn’t have Dual Link on its DVI output.
+Perhaps the GTX 1050 doesn’t have Dual Link on its DVI output or perhaps my DVI to HDMI cable was not dual link.

 • The HDMI input on the Dell U2713HM is apparently only HDMI v1.3, and although the HDMI specs say that the maximum resolution of v1.3 is 2560×1440, some comments suggest that this is an issue for this monitor.
 The more expensive Dell U2713H has v1.4 on its HDMI input, apparently.